adpoyao/searching-dsa-drills/DRILLS.md

 1. Box (Input)
 2. Button (Linear)
 3. Button (Binary)
+4. Stateful Component (class)

 ## STRATEGY
 1. If Linear: No need to sort.
-Simple for loop and retrieve [i];
+Simple for loop and retrieve [i]; include counter.
 2. If Binary: Sort Data.
 Binary search function needs to include counter.